skylark-texts/skylark-texts-plain/README.md

 # skylark-util-texts
-The skylark text  utility  library.
+The skylark text  utility  library, in development.